PacktPublishing/Building-Natural-Language-Pipelines/README.md

 | Microservice architecture| Multi-agent system using microservices|
 | ![](./microservicearchitecture.png) | ![](./agentarchitecture.png)|

 > **📝 Model Flexibility**: The majority of exercises throughout this book can be completed using either **OpenAI APIs** or **local models via Ollama** (such as [Mistral Nemo](https://ollama.com/library/mistral-nemo), [GPT-OSS](https://ollama.com/library/gpt-oss), or [Deepseek-R1](https://ollama.com/library/deepseek-r1) and [Qwen3](https://ollama.com/library/qwen3)), with the exception of the cost tracking exercises in Chapter 6 which specifically demonstrate OpenAI API usage monitoring.
 Each notebook provides specific model recommendations to help you choose the most suitable option for that particular exercise.
+The frameworks explored are extensible and models from other providers can be used to substitute OpenAI or local models.